geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 # 6\.
 Fin

-In summary, R is an open source language heavily inspired by Unix/Linux so it should come as no surprise that it runs well on a variety of Linux distributions, Ubuntu (covered in this post) in particular.
+In summary, R is an open-source language heavily inspired by Unix/Linux so it should come as no surprise that it runs well on a variety of Linux distributions, Ubuntu (covered in this post) in particular.
 Building on [OSGeo](https://www.osgeo.org/) libraries, key geographic R packages are also easy to set-up, run and develop on Linux.
-We hope that this tutorial provides some useful pointers and encourages more people to switch from proprietary software to open source solutions as the basis of their geographic and computational work.
+I hope that this tutorial provides some useful pointers and encourages more people to switch from proprietary software to open source solutions as the basis of their geographic and computational work.

 ![](https://www.osgeo.org/wp-content/themes/roots/assets/img/logo-osgeo.svg)